Carnegie Mellon University challenges the curious and passionate to imagine and deliver work that matters.

 And Around the Globe

 You’ll find CMU locations nationwide — and worldwide.
 Silicon Valley.
 Qatar.
 Africa.
-Australia.
+Washington, D.C.
 To name a few.

 #1 Undergraduate Computer Science